kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-protobuf.md

 A `service` defines RPC methods.
 Each rpc line defines one endpoint with input and output message types.
 It includes a method name, request message type, and response message type.
 For gRPC (Google’s RPC framework), the compiler generates:
 - Client stub: code that lets you call `GetUser` or `CreateUser` like local functions.
 - Server interface: definitions you implement on the server to handle incoming RPC calls.

+### Compatibility and workflow
+Think of the `.proto` file as the contract between frontend and backend.
+To keep this magic working, you must follow these rules:
+1. Never change a field number: If `name` is field `1`, it must be `1` forever.
+2. Never reuse a deleted field number: If you delete field `2`, do not add a new field with number `2`.
+(Use the `reserved` keyword to prevent this).
+3. Renaming is fine: You can rename `string name = 1;` to `string full_name = 1;`.
+It only cares about the number `1`.

+This enables "Contract-First Development," where the `.proto` file is defined before writing any logic.
+By generating TypeScript interfaces immediately, the frontend team can build UI components using mock data typed against the contract while the backend team works in parallel.
+This eliminates dependencies, as the code compiler guarantees that the eventual backend response will match the frontend's expectations perfectly.

 ## Generating code from `.proto` files